 Metal Wire Mesh Strainer (in 3 sizes) — Perfect for sifting flour and powdered sugar without getting hand cramps and for straining sauces, syrups, gravies, pasta, and chicken stock.
 You might not think you need one of these, but once you have them in your kitchen you’ll be surprised by how often they come in handy.

-HUJI Stainless Steel Round Cutters (Set of 11) — Okay, so, this is not actually my top pic for round cutters but my actual top pick (which has color-coded rings) is perpetually sold out and this is my runner up.
-I love this set because of how neatly the cutters fit into the tin for storage, and in comparing other similar sets, this one had rings in standard sizes.
+Stainless Steel Round Cutters (Set of 11) — I love this set because it’s color coded and the cutters fit neatly into the tin for storage.
+Also, in comparing other similar sets, this one has rings in pretty standard sizes.
 You can use the biggest one to make english muffins or to coax irregularly shaped cookies into circles, and the smaller ones are great for cutting dough for pierogi, hamentashen, ravioli, and more.

 GIR Mini 8″ Spoonula — After seeing Erin McDowell talking up GIR (which stands for Get It Right) on Instagram I had to give their products a try.
 They’re all excellent and come in a range of gorgeous colors but I truly love the mini spoonula.
 I’ve tried so many silicone spatula/spoon combos and most are frustratingly inflexible, making it impossible to scrape your dough or batter off cleanly onto the edge of a bowl.
 That is not the case with GIR’s spoonula which is the perfect blend of sturdy and flexible, and because it’s one seamless piece, it’s super easy to clean too.